ajhayden/TechnicalInterviewCourse/Unit_01_Course_Intro_and_Resources/IndustryAdvice.md

 Advice from industry professionals who interview students and new grads.

 ## Software Engineer @ Spotify
+Words from an experienced backend engineer on the Spotify Platform team.

 ### General Advice
 1. Do not apply to your top companies first